ADHD Traits Low — Pattern Not Standing Out

 Does this mean I am neurotypical?

-It means this single screener does not flag ADHD.
-Neurodivergence is broader than ADHD—autism, dyslexia, dyspraxia, Tourette's, and others are separate conditions.
-If you wonder about other neurotypes, the autism, dyslexia, and broader neurodivergence-profile screeners measure different things.
+It means this single check-in does not highlight ADHD.
+Neurodivergence is broader than ADHD—autism, dyslexia, dyspraxia, Tourette's, and others are separate patterns.
+If you wonder about other neurotypes, the autism, dyslexia, and broader neurodivergence-profile check-ins measure different things.

 Why do I still procrastinate or feel scattered sometimes?

 Because attention is finite for everyone.
-Sleep loss, stress, depression, anxiety, perimenopause, hormonal cycles, alcohol, low blood sugar, and chronic illness all impair attention temporarily and can mimic ADHD.
-ADHD is defined as a persistent, pervasive pattern present since childhood, not occasional bad weeks.
+Sleep loss, stress, depression, anxiety, perimenopause, hormonal cycles, alcohol, low blood sugar, and chronic illness all impair attention temporarily and can look like ADHD.
+ADHD, when it is present, is a persistent, pervasive pattern that shows up since childhood rather than occasional bad weeks.

-Validated screeners like the ASRS-v1.1 (Kessler et al., 2005) have sensitivity around 68% and specificity around 99% in primary-care samples for adult ADHD.
-They are designed to be broad nets—better at catching cases for further evaluation than at making confident exclusions.
-A diagnosis still requires a clinical interview against DSM-5-TR criteria, ideally with collateral information from childhood.
+Self-reflection tools like this one are designed to be broad nets—better at catching cases for further conversation than at making confident exclusions.
+A formal diagnosis still requires a clinical interview with a qualified professional, ideally with some context from childhood.

 Famous-person type assignments are estimates based on public writing and behaviour, not validated test results.
 Results Library content is educational, not a clinical assessment.